-The CDHO requests the submission in writing, either by mail, fax or e-mail.
+The CDHO requests applicants to tender submissions always in writing, either by mail, fax or e-mail (addressed to the Registration Committee).

-Applicants who are referred to the Registration Committee for an assessment of their course of study are advised in writing that they have the right to make submissions.
+Applicants who are referred to the Registration Committee for an assessment of their course of study are advised in writing of their right to tender written submissions in support of their request.

-Applicants who are referred because of declarations on their application form or because they have difficulty obtaining documents required are usually advised verbally as they call to ask what the process is.
-If the applicant does not call or follow-up with the appropriate document or submission, the matter is followed up by mail or e-mail depending on the applicant's choice of correspondence.
+Applicants who are referred to the Registration Committee because of declarations on their application form, or because they have difficulty in obtaining required documents, are advised verbally as they usually call to inquire about the referral process.
+If the applicant does not call or follow-up with the appropriate document or submission, the matter is followed up by mail or e-mail depending on the applicant's preferred choice of correspondence.

-All candidates who are unsuccessful on the clinical competency evaluation are advised by mail that they have the opportunity to appeal the results of the evaluation within 30 days.
-They are also provided with a copy of the appeal process.
-In addition, those candidates who are considering an appeal usually contact the Registrar for further clarification on the process.
+All candidates who are unsuccessful on the clinical competency evaluation are advised by mail that they have the opportunity to appeal the results of the evaluation within 30 days of the notice, together with a copy of the appeal process.
+In addition, candidates considering an appeal usually contact the Registrar for further clarification on the process.